Panhandle Plains Region Week of May 22, 2024

 Possum Kingdom

 GOOD.
-Water clear; 76 degrees; 0.22 feet below pool.
+Water clear; 76 degrees; 0.24 feet below pool.
 Stripers are fair to good in 30-70 feet of water.
-Live bait is still the most consistent way to put fish in the boat, but some can be caught trolling lures on downriggers.
-Good colors are white, chartreuse, and silver if you decide to troll.
-Sand bass are slow, use live shad or small slabs and jigs.
-White, and silver are good colors.
-You will definitely have to look for scattered fish in 10-20 feet of water.
-Catfish are good in 30-50 feet of water with cut shad.
+Live bait is still the most consistent way to put fish in the boat, but some can be caught using white, chartreuse, and silver artificials.
+Sand bass are fair and scattered in small groups in 10-20 feet of water.
+Use live shad or small slabs and jigs white, and silver are good colors.
+Catfish are still fair with cut shad in 30-40 feet of water.
 Water clarity is steady at 2-10 feet of visibility.
 The north end of the lake is extremely muddy.
 Report by TJ Ranft, Ranft Guide Service.
-Fishing conditions are the same with a few bass in shallow water but transitioning deeper.
-Bass are good on topwaters in the mornings, then using worms later in the day in 12-15 feet of water.
+Bass are good early in the morning with topwater lures.
+Fish are transitioning to early summer patterns with fish shallow to 14-20 feet of water.
+Just about any lure choice is working.
 Report by JK Outdoors Bass Fishing Guide Service.

 Proctor